Skip to content

 5. Click the "Search address" button.

 6. This will be followed by a pop up confirming if the address is correct.
-If the address needs to be changed, click in the address field and edit accordingly.

-8. When an address is found, information from the iClarify database will appear.
+9. When an address is found, information from the iClarify database will appear.

-9. To prefill information, click the ‘Fill the primary property details’ button.
+10. To prefill information, click the ‘Fill the primary property details’ button.
 Any relevant data which corresponds to a property detail field will update with information pulled from the iClarify search.

 AVM

-Automated Valuation Models (AVMs) are AI-driven solutions that calculate the value of a property based on sales data in the area, as well as any data they can find on the property itself.
+e AI-driven solutions that calculate the value of a property based on sales data in the area, as well as any data they can find on the property itself.
 They offer lenders much quicker home valuations at a lower cost than traditional appraisal methods, without sacrificing accuracy.

-To complete a property valuation, follow these steps:
+To complete a property valuation

 1. Click on the ellipsis in the top right corner of the Property Details Pop Up.